 How does cinema "look" at and, or rather, invent love?
 Is film history also a history of love?
-How can we dissect the cinematic language of love in order to undertsand love and develop an anatomy of love in everyday life?
-What kind of readings of love might enable multiple inqurities into and deeper understandings of hatred that is pervasive and, dynamically, holds a diverse collection of people together and drives them apart?
+How can we dissect the cinematic language of love in order to understand love and develop an anatomy of love in everyday life?
+What kind of readings of love might enable multiple inquiries into and deeper understandings of hatred that is pervasive and, dynamically, holds a diverse collection of people together and drives them apart?

 What is "East Asia"?
 Can the coupling of “cine-love” and “East Asia” generate new strategies to work against existing disciplinary frameworks, including those drawn along national boundaries, historical periodization, and medium-specific approach to cinema and media?

+Considering cinema as a parameter and as method, this course is designed to help you become a strong writer who can construct critically and deliver effectively in particular writing contexts by approaching and exploring such questions.
 In this course, we will learn to explore, execute, utilize, and also reflect on the interrelated power of both written and visual language through the medium of film analysis.
-This course covers a multitude of both historical and contemporary cultural artifacts including fiction films such as In the Mood for Love (2000), Goodbye Dragon Inn (2003), The Handmaiden (2016) and Farewell My Concubine (1993); documentaries, the avant-garde and the experimental, such as Yunbogi’s Diary (1965); animated films such as Millennium Actress (2001); mockumentaries and shorts such as Movie Night (2007).
+This course covers a multitude of cultural artifacts including fiction films such as In the Mood for Love (2000), Goodbye Dragon Inn (2003), Miss Granny (2014), and Farewell My Concubine (1993); animated film such as Millennium Actress (2001); video essays and shorts such as Movie Night (2007).
 We will also take a critical look at our cinematic experiences in relation to a kaleidoscope of film stills, paratexts, iconic images, or collages that fleetingly cross people’s perception and memory in the everyday life.
 These different “texts” around cinema and moviegoing will serve as an immersive setting for your writing adventure as well as function as a toolbox of living archives with which your writing will deal and interact.

 Cinema of Love